LeoDeschaux/AutomaticDogFeeder/README.md

 # AutomaticDogFeeder - High School graduation project - 2020

-The goal of the project was to convert a manual dispenser into an automatic one.
+### The goal of this project was to convert a manual dispenser into an automatic one.
-I was in charge of building a website that would display data located on an Arduino Card.
+### I was in charge of building a website that would display data located on an Arduino Card.

 ***

 **This project is divided into 2 folders :**
 <a href="https://github.com/LeoDeschaux/AutomaticDogFeeder/tree/main/PrgmArduino%20%2B%20filesCarteSD" target="_blank" >PrgmArduino + filesCarteSD</a>
-The version that was made to run on the Arduino Card.
+This version was made to run on an Arduino Card.
 In here you will find files that are ment to be on the SD card and a program for the Arduino Card itself.

 <a href="https://github.com/LeoDeschaux/AutomaticDogFeeder/tree/main/WebSite_Local" target="_blank" >WebSite_Local</a>
 A standalone version of the website that don't need to be connected to an actual Arduino Card.